mhdalik/Commands-Collection/README.md

     mv dist/* .

-Git: Unlink remote repository from local project
+Git: Unlink remote repository from local project, also can use this command as undo of `git init` command

     rm -rf .git